 Everybody is potentially at risk of developing sepsis from minor infections, such as flu.
 However, some people are more vulnerable, including people who:

-- are receiving medical treatment, such as chemotherapy, that weakens their immune system
+- are receiving medical treatment, such as chemotherapy or long-term steroids, that weakens their immune system

 - are very young or very old